Forget Pie Try this Elegant Baked Apple Dessert

 I made this recipe for a spiced baked apple dessert as a guest post for my friend Ron who writes Lost in a Pot in Sweden.
 I think a few of you might have seen it, but a repost seems like a good idea.

 The best part?
-It is a truly simple to prepare yet elegant dessert, I believe to be based on a recipe by Julia Child.
+It is truly simple to prepare yet elegant dessert, I believe to be based on a recipe by Julia Child.
 It has become a favourite in our household, especially when half the household (of two) doesn’t really enjoy desserts.
 Wait, what?
 Please follow this link to see the Cocoa & Lavender preparation photos.

 Baked Spiced Apples

 - 1 Mandoline Use care and cut-resistant gloves

 - 1/8 tspn Ground Cardamom

 - 2 packets Powdered Saffron each 0.15 grams